For adult pets, we recommend vaccine appointments

 Dog Vaccinations

 The DAPP dog vaccine provides protection against canine distemper, adenovirus, para-influenza and parvo.
-This immunization should be given to puppies at six to eight weeks old.
+This immunization should be given to puppies at eight weeks old.
 To eliminate the possibility of maternal antibody competition, we recommend continuing the DAPP vaccination every three to four weeks until your pup has reached 16 weeks of age.
 We administer this dog vaccine once a year.

 Leptospirosis, also known as lepto, is a bacterial disease that can affect both humans and pets.
 It occurs all over the world and leads to liver and kidney damage as well as death if left untreated.
 Humans and pets can get this bacterial infection by coming into contact with infected wild animals (e.g., opossums, skunks, raccoons and rodents), lepto-infested water or infected urine.
 Since this disease can harm animals and humans, we encourage dogs to receive this immunization via two initial doses three weeks apart, and then on a yearly basis.